 2) Tasks of the vehicles and the driver shall be clarified/regulated in the relevant instruments (e.g. vehicle legislation, driving licence and traffic rules).
 This is to be discussed as soon as possible in the relevant groups in UNECE (WP1/WP29).
-The vehicle shall be designed to ensure that the driver is active/aware if needed.
+The vehicle shall be designed to ensure that the driver will be active/aware if needed.
 The driver shall be made aware of the limits of the system.
-Human Machine Interface (HMI) is very important for partially and highly automated vehicles, particularly in relation to the level of attention required for a safe operation of an automated function and for the safe transfer of control between vehicle and driver.